EdiHadzic/LandingPage/README.md

 # Landing Page For Customers

-This is an example page that i created for my customers to see it is using react, material ui, aos and css.
+This is an example page that i created for my customers to see my work. it is using react, material ui, aos and css.

 # Live Page demo